Anjali-vadithya/Anjali-vadithya/README.md

 ## About Me

-I am passionate about the world of technology, particularly in the realms of Python programming and Artificial Intelligence.
+I am passionate about the world of technology, particularly in the realms of JAVA programming and Artificial Intelligence.
 I find the intersection of code and creativity truly fascinating.

 - 🌱 I'm currently learning more about Machine Learning to deepen my AI skills.
 - 👀 I'm interested in exploring innovative solutions that have a positive impact on the world.